cristian-guerrero/legion-go-tricks/README.md

   - note, controllers work best in X-input mode. see [official Legion Go Userguide PDF](./legion_go_user_guide_en.pdf) to read more about controller modes
 - FPS/Mouse mode
 - scroll wheel on controller works fine, scroll wheel press doesn't do anything.
 However, holding the scroll wheel for 5s will toggle the scroll wheel on/off
 - trackpad works, but cannot tap-to-click in game mode.
 Can tap to click on desktop mode, but must be enabled in the touchpad settings.
-  - trackpad cannot currently be used in steam input without a workaround
+Can be used in steam input with a workaround.

 ### What Has Workarounds?